 The suggestion that an assumption of responsibility can be inferred, because the defendant’s clinical genetics services investigate pedigrees, is not wholly outwith the English Law doctrine.
-In Phelps v Hillingdon LBC, Lord Slynn explained the phrase ‘assumed responsibility’ does not necessarily mean ‘the professional person knowingly and deliberately accepts responsibly’, but instead ‘that the law recognises that there is a duty of care.’
+In Phelps v Hillingdon LBC, Lord Slynn explained that the phrase ‘assumed responsibility’ does not necessarily mean ‘the professional person knowingly and deliberately accepts responsibly’, but instead ‘that the law recognises that there is a duty of care.’
 Thus it is possible for defendants to assume responsibility even when there is not a conscious intention to do so, however, an assumption of responsibility is most likely when the parties are in a relationship akin to a contract.
 Case law suggests the typical hallmarks of assuming responsibility include the exercise of an element of power or control on the part of the defendant, or vulnerability of the claimant.
 Arguably both an exercise of power and vulnerability are present in the context of clinical genetic services, and assumptions of responsibility can arise in respect of a class of persons, which blood relations could certainly constitute.
 The question is whether a defendant assumes responsibility because they ‘take reasonable steps to provide the patient with an accurate diagnosis’ and ‘investigate pedigrees’.
 Greater evidence of the practices of clinical genetics services was necessary to reach a finite conclusion, but it is not beyond the realms of possibility that an assumption of responsibility could occur in respect of a positive undertaking to investigate pedigrees.
 But even if it were found the defendant did assume responsibility, it still remains for the claimant to demonstrate reasonable reliance.
 The facts in Smith do not readily suggest the claimants could overcome this hurdle.
 When no reasonable reliance is found, assessment of duty defaults back to the Caparo test.

 The claimants also relied on Selwood v Durham County Council, which involved a social worker who was attacked by a patient with mental health issues after being assigned to the patient’s daughter.
 McKenna J dismissed it as being a very different factual matrix, but this is arguably a narrow view to adopt.
 Selwood and Smith are certainly distinguishable factually, but arguably so is Boladz.
 Further, Selwood involves a duty to third party, and is particularly apt in respect of the defendants’ articulation of duty.
 If the duty of care is to disclose a diagnosis (and therefore risks to blood relations) American case law suggests disclosure is not capable of being compartmentalized and core principles in the context of a risk of physical violence apply equally to genetic diseases.
+These cases were given due consideration by the Court of Appeal in ABC.
 Selwood therefore warranted deeper consideration, especially in relation to the duty expressed by the defendants; recall it was argued in this respect the parties were insufficiently proximate if the duty was to inform.